apocaliss92/scrypted-advanced-notifier/README.md

 0.0.15:
 - Fix flow hanging when no message available on the active devices topic
 - Init config to provide streams on mqtt

+0.0.16:
+- Allow motion only detections
+- requireScryptedNvrDetections moved on the camera
+- flow init improved